Simone Biles Out of Women's Gymnastics Team Final at Tokyo Olympics - E! Online

 "I know I brush it off and make it seem like pressure doesn't affect me but damn sometimes it's hard hahaha!" she continued.
 "The olympics is no joke!
 BUT I'm happy my family was able to be with me virtually they mean the world to me!"

-As more details emerge, take a look at all of the U.S. gymnasts competing in the Tokyo Olympics.
+As more details emerge, take a look at the Peacock video above to see gymnast Laurie Hernandez break down what went wrong Biles' vault, which took place just moments before the athlete withdrew from the team final.

+Plus, see all of the U.S. gymnasts competing in the Tokyo Olympics below.